Lucia to Fort Hunter-Liggett

 Once you look into the photos shown here on this page, pause for a moment & stare into them.
 You'll quickly realize Nacimiento Road has to be the best place on the Pacific Coast for taking photos.
 The sense of space gazing out over the surface of the ocean is overwhelming.
 On the right day with the right light, the ocean is the deepest blue.

-Every trip along Highway 1 Big Sur includes a ride up Nacimiento Road to the top of the range and back down.
+Every trip along Highway 1 Big Sur should include a ride up Nacimiento Road to the top of the range and back down.
 No it's not necessary go all the way to the summit, the ride up is endlessly twisty but it's not a go fast road.
 Nacimiento requires concentration and patience.
 Don't have the time, ride a mile up to capture the photo below of Highway 1.
 One amazing viewpoint leads to another and then leads to another.

 Nacimiento Road has one of our all-time favorite vistas in the state, these visually stunning viewpoints pictured here are easily missed if you didn't know about Nacimiento Road.
 It's worth it to take a moment, get off the main highway and climb up the range until you hit an elevation with a great view.
 After 7 miles of sharp turns, switchbacks and jaw-dropping views, it reaches the 2780 ft summit.
 The views never stop and you can ride all the way up to the top of the crest of the range or stop half-way up.